xtruan/WorkoutTimer/README.md

 Changelog:

+* 3.0.3 - Added "REP #" when repeat is turned on.
+Added vibe when timer reset.
+Fixed clock color on limited-color devices.
-* 3.0 - Added support for MANY more devices!
+* 3.0.0 - Added support for MANY more devices!
 Cleaned up layout to work better on more devices.
 * 2.0 - Added clock time as header and cleaned up layout
 * 1.8 - Added support for vivoactive HR and Forerunner 735XT
 * 1.7 - Adding support for Forerunner 230, Forerunner 235, and Forerunner 630